Confidential planning brief Landlord opportunity No public walk-in traffic

 The layout is better suited for infrastructure than retail-style office use.

-Suite L120's separation, lower visibility, enclosed layout, and limited foot traffic make it a strong candidate for a controlled server-room environment.
+Suite L120’s separation, lower visibility, enclosed layout, and limited foot traffic make it a strong candidate for a controlled server-room environment, with a flexible middle zone that can also function as a presentation or event area.

 Proposed use of the space

-• GPU servers for AI inference, model fine-tuning, creative generation, automation workloads, and AdToken compute-heavy services.
+• GPU servers for AI inference, model fine-tuning, creative generation, automation, and AdToken compute-heavy services.

-• Dedicated racks, cabling, switches, power distribution, cooling, access control, and operational monitoring.
+• Dedicated cabling, switches, power distribution, cooling, access control, and operational monitoring.

 • Managed compute capacity for local businesses as demand grows.